-One of the best features of the Ohme is its 3G/4G connection.
+One of the best features of the Ohme Home is its 3G/4G connection.
 Instead of using WiFi to connect to the manufacturer's data centres (and your app), which can be unreliable if your charger is far away from your broadband router, the Ohme uses mobile data.
-There is no extra cost to this either - Ohme takes care of the mobile data charges and the 3G/4G can be much more stable than the WiFi connection used in other products.
-If your WiFi signal is weak where you want your charger located, but you have a good mobile phone signal, then the Ohme is a great option here.
+There is no extra charge for this data for now and Ohme currently has no plans to introduce a data fee.
+This could change in future though Ohme claims this would be a minimal fee.

 There isn’t a whole lot more to say about the Ohme device itself as it is its software and app that really sets it apart rather than the hardware.